YunusAlamm/To-Do-List/ReadMe.md

 ```

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 Here's how you can get started:
 1. Fork the repository.
 2. Create a new feature branch (`git checkout -b feature-name`).
 3. Commit your changes (`git commit -am 'Add new feature'`).